Paranoid2droid/cv/index.md

 ## Research Interest

-I earned a B.S.
-Degree in Applied Physics, focusing on Acoustics.
+During undergraduate period.
 I engaged in a research on room acoustics and concert hall design during undergraduate years.
 I also worked as an associate audio engineer and stage tech in [MAO Livehouse](http://mao-music.com){:target="_blank"}.

-Right now I am doing my M.E.
-Degree in Electronic Engineering, with a research subject on DSP implementation of audio processing algorithms.
-I'm developing real-time systems of sound field analysis, including far-field sound source localization and near-field acoustical holography.
+In graduate institute, my research subject was DSP implementation of audio processing algorithms.
+I researched on front-end audio algorithms and developed real-time sound field analysis systems, including far-field sound source localization and near-field acoustical holography.

 With my experiences of acoustics and audio, I found my passion for research land on the cross point of computer, music, and acoustics.
-Lately I've finished [more than 10 courses on Kadenze](https://www.kadenze.com/users/zhe-zhang#tab-certificates){:target="_blank"} related to music technology, computer music and creative coding, including ChucK, MAX/MSP, Physics-DSP, JUCE, FAUST, Machine Learning, Web, etc. And I am still working with them to build more interesting and meaningful works.
-I am looking forward to finding an opportunity to dig into music technology and computer music.
+I finished [more than 10 courses on Kadenze](https://www.kadenze.com/users/zhe-zhang#tab-certificates){:target="_blank"} related to music technology, computer music and creative coding, including ChucK, MAX/MSP, Physics-DSP, JUCE, FAUST, Machine Learning, Web, etc., and built several personal projects including synthesizers, audio plug-ins, and interactive computer music.

+After graduation, I joined a music technology start-up as an audio algorithm engineer.
+I develop audio algorithms in our virtual singer app, including DL-based singing voice synthesizing and traditional music signal processing like time stretching and pitch shifting.
+I am looking forward to digging into music technology and computer music.

 ---